RT-70

 There are three radio telescopes designated RT-70, all in countries that were once part of the former Soviet Union, all with similar specifications: 70m dishes and an operating range of 5–300 GHz.
-The Yevpatoria telescope has also been used as a radar telescope in observations of space debris and asteroids.
+They are a part of the former Soviet Deep Space Network, now operated by Russia.
+The Yevpatoria facility has also been used as a radar telescope in observations of space debris and asteroids.

 With their 70m antenna diameter, they are among the largest radio telescopes in the world.